Skip to content

 out: gen/swift

-- plugin: buf.build/connectrpc/swift
+- remote: buf.build/connectrpc/swift

 opt: Visibility=Public